EricXwh/ComputerGraphic/README.md

 ## Acknowledgments

-Special thanks to Professor Lingqi Yan for his video lectures and the code framework that has been instrumental in the development of these projects.
+Special thanks to Professor Lingqi-Yan from UCSB for his video lectures and the code framework that has been instrumental in the development of these projects.